davinez/davinez/README.md

 # Hello!
 I'm David Narvaez

-Web developer with a current tech stack in JS (Front-end) and Node.js.
+Web developer with a current tech stack in Javascript (React) and Node.js (Express).
 I'm based in Mexico City